MustardChef/WSABuilds/README.md

 ### **Before Continuing:**
 > **Warning**
 > ### :exclamation: **Important:**
->  ### Prebuilt WSA Builds for Windows 11 in [Releases](https://github.com/MustardChef/WSABuilds/releases) HAVE NOT been modified in anyway prior and subsequent to running the MagiskOnWSA script and upload to Github.
+>  ### Prebuilt WSA Builds for Windows™ 11 in [Releases](https://github.com/MustardChef/WSABuilds/releases) HAVE NOT been modified in anyway prior and subsequent to running the MagiskOnWSA script and upload to Github.
-> ### Prebuilt WSA Builds for Windows 10 in [Releases](https://github.com/MustardChef/WSABuilds/releases) ONLY have had AppxManifest.xml, icu.dll and WsaPatch.dll patched according to the WSAPatch guide before upload to Github.
+> ### Prebuilt WSA Builds for Windows™ 10 in [Releases](https://github.com/MustardChef/WSABuilds/releases) ONLY have had AppxManifest.xml, icu.dll and WsaPatch.dll patched according to the WSAPatch guide before upload to Github.
 > #### The same level of scrutiny should be applied with the WSA builds as with any other program that you download from the internet
 &nbsp;